 I cannot agree more, and in fact the “language problem” has been one that has plagued African nations during pre and post-colonial periods.
 For real African unity to occur, there must be genuine unifying factors.
 I think language is one main factor.
 Rather than select an existing African language, I think it would be wise to rather return to our roots and reconnect ancestrally with our original language, the Medu (i.e. Egyptian hieroglyphs), and then build it into a modern language.
 It will not be an overnight affair.
 It will require a period of transition, wherein we use African and European languages to help us master the Medu, and bring it from a language of the past, to a modern cultural language.
-It will not be the first time an ancient language is brought into modern status.
-I think the people of Israel did something similar with the Hebrew language.

 I have never spoken to Ayi Kwei Armah (at least, not yet in this present incarnation), but my hunch is that his project is among other things addressing this core issue.
 We NEED an African language as a unifying factor.